benchristelcom/benchristelcom.github.io/src/index.md

 - Languages and Linguistics
 - J.R.R.
 Tolkien
 - Alexandrian Architecture and Philosophy
+- [Heroes of Might and Magic IV](heroes4) - Maps and documentation for the classic computer strategy game.
 - [History of Technology](techhist.html)
 - [Web Archives and Archiving Tools](archiving.html)